Let’s get together in an opportunity to learn and share!

 by Jean Rhodes

-European Center for Evidence-Based Mentoring organized in collaboration with national and regional mentoring partners a Mentoring Meet & Match in Brussels, on 11 / 12 April 2017.
-It was the first time that such an event took place for mentoring organizations and decision makers from all over Europe.
+The European Center for Evidence-Based Mentoring organizes in collaboration with national and regional partners a Mentoring Meet & Match in Brussels, on 18/19 March 2019.
+It is the second time that such an event takes place, connecting mentoring organizations, universities, businesses and policy makers from all over Europe.